 Credit can be a tricky concept to understand.
 It can get even more complicated to deal with when you take into consideration other aspects like managing a business.
 Business credit cards are an extremely useful tool for businesses.
-That is why it is important that you understand what goes into getting a business credit card.
+That is why it is important that you understand what goes into getting a business credit card using EIN only.

 Why Should I Get a Business Credit Card?

 First and foremost, a business credit card is important when it comes to managing expenses.
 You can keep your personal expenses separate from your business expenses.
 It is important to do this when tax time comes around.
 Not only do you make the tax process easier, you may be able to get more rewards.
 These credit cards may offer benefits that aren’t available for personal credit cards.
 This can include access to private lounges, free airline credits, free airline accessibility, and more!